Customization

 -

-Show Status Line Toggle this option on/off to control the display of status messages.
+Turn this preference on/off to control the display of status messages.

 -